nuxt/website-v2/content/en/guides/directory-structure/content.md

 ### Syntax highlighting

-This module automatically wraps codeblocks and applies [PrismJS](https://prismjs.com/) classes.
-You can also add a different PrismJS theme or disable it altogether.
+This module automatically wraps codeblocks and applies [Prism](https://prismjs.com/) classes.
+You can also add a different Prism theme or disable it altogether.

 <code-group>
   <code-block label="Yarn" active>